QuantumStack/CMULab/DEPLOYMENT.md

    - Make a note of your server's IP address.
 2. Add an `A` record from the desired domain to the static IP address.
 3. Use an SSH Key instead of a password.
 Disable passwords for the server.
 This is *very* important for security.
-    1. Generate an SSH Key on your local machine:
+    1. Generate an SSH Key on your **local** machine:

          ```bash
          $ ssh-keygen
+         Generating public/private rsa key pair.
+         Enter file in which to save the key (/Users/username/.ssh/id_rsa): ~/.ssh/cmulab_key
+         ...
          ```

          - Use a passphrase if possible.
 Do not lose this passphrase, otherwise you will lose access to the server.